DennisOnder/quiz-game/README.md

 > If no data has been provided, there is a fallback API call to the OpenTDB API which provides the data in that case.

+> A sample file has been provided in the repository.

 > JSON example:

 ```json